quattor/quattor.github.com/_aquilon/configuration.md

 * `domain`: A set of shared Quattor templates.
 Entities to be configured live in exactly one domain.
 A domain is currently implemented as a branch in the template-king git repository.
-* `feature`: A re-useable configuration template that configures a specific thing but does not in itself describe a complete system.
+* `feature`: A reuseable configuration template that configures a specific thing but does not in itself describe a complete system.
 A feature may be included in a personality or anywhere else that PAN template code can be